i3creations/lambda-etl/SSM_PERMISSIONS_REQUIRED.md

 ## Overview

-The Lambda function now uses AWS Systems Manager Parameter Store to persist the last run time between executions.
-This ensures that the timestamp is properly maintained across Lambda invocations.
+The Lambda function now uses AWS Systems Manager Parameter Store to persist both the last run time and the last incident ID between executions.
+This ensures that these values are properly maintained across Lambda invocations.

 ## Required IAM Permissions